-Easy Bannock Recipe - Food For Camping
+Easy Bannock Recipe - Food for Camping

 Food For Camping Made Easy

 Nothing makes breakfast more memorable than making bannock or fry bread over an open fire.
 This easy bannock recipe can be made as a dry mix at home and whipped up at the campsite in any amount by just adding water.
-It is quick, easy food for camping.
+It is quick, simple food for camping.

 The smell of blueberry bannock cooking over an open fire brings back memories of camping in my youth.
-I've wrapped bannock dough around a stick then roasted a hotdog then slid the hotdog into the coiled bannock bun.
+I've wrapped bannock dough around a stick, then roasted a hotdog, then slid the hotdog into the coiled bannock bun.
 That was fun.

 Enjoy this easy bannock recipe and keep it fun.

 Bannock is a traditional bread of the North American aboriginals.
 Before the Europeans discovered America, bannock was made with flours made from ground roots, seeds and nuts, mixed with fat and berries water, and cooked over an open fire.
 After the invasion of the Europeans who brought with them flour, baking powder and sugar, things changed.